 'We advise organisations on how technology can solve their core business challenges and make them more efficient.
 One week you may be advising a client on how wearable technology will enhance the productivity of their workforce and the next week you may be working on developing an automation solution package, which will help to reduce a client's cost base.
 On our graduate programme, you'll get exposure to many different projects during your two years with us,' says Nick.

 On the 15-month programme at Accenture, you'll work as part of a project team helping client organisations to address their most significant business issues.
 Early responsibility is a feature of the scheme as is learning through real, live, project-based experience.
 Other benefits of joining the programme include a competitive salary, generous holiday allowance, hotel and travel discounts, a personal laptop and private healthcare.

 At EY, you'll spend two years on the Business Consulting graduate scheme working across a range of industries, including Banking & Capital Markets, media and technology and government and public services, depending on the team you join.
 You'll have the opportunity to study for a CIMA certificate in Business and Accounting in your first year, and will receive mentoring and training and development opportunities throughout the programme.
-You can apply to work in Birmingham, Bristol, Edinburgh and Leeds, and salaries start from £26,700 per year.
+Salaries start from £27,600 per year.

 How do I apply?

 The majority of consulting graduate schemes aim to attract high academic achievers.
 Typically you'll need:

 - A 2:1 undergraduate qualification - Some organisations may ask for a related degree but this is not always the case; Accenture, Fujitsu, IBM and PwC welcome applications from graduates of any degree discipline.